 You will need a group of influential people from your business - up to 12 people in a session.
 Invite people who really get it.
 Not just board members, but those who are fully on-board.
 Bring along one black Sharpie, five coloured ones, a flip chart and you're good to go.

 When people talk about the things they like and, more importantly, why they like them, they reveal the things that they value, without over thinking it.
 This is the most natural way to uncovering values that will ring true.
 There are a number of questions you can ask to stimulate this, for example: the brands or experiences they would choose, or the traits they admire in specific people.
 Get to the bottom of what it is about those things that they appreciate or admire.
 If they use generic words like service, or clichés like disruption, drill deeper.

 You'll find there is quite a bit of overlap between what people say.
 Sometimes they'll use the same, or similar words over and again.
 Find the most common five themes that emerge, and using the five different coloured pens mark each of the words on the flip chart for inclusion into one of the themes.

 Re-list the values into their themes and ask the group to pick the word in each list that best represents each theme.
 Those words become the five values for your brand.
 Keep all the words that fall beneath them, as they will be useful when translating the values into behaviours, which we touch on at the end.

 There will be one value among the five that more completely represents your brand than the others.
 That is your core value.
-Put it in the centre of the values model below.
+Put that word at the centre of the model below.